vibbits/gentle-hands-on-python/dodona/exercises/caesar-cipher/description/description.en.md

 The final encryption of the string `"I CAN HAZ CHEESEBURGER"` with a key of `1` is then:
 `"J DBO IBA DIFFTFCVSHFS"`.

 Your task is to write a function to decode caesar ciphers called `decrypt`.
+Your function should accept 2 arguments:

+- The encrypted ciphertext (as uninterpreted binary data type: `bytes`)
+- The key (type: `int`)

+Your function should return a `str`.

 You can use this template:

 ```python
 def decrypt(ciphertext: bytes, key: int) -> str: